How do I check my cars refrigerant level?

 Checking the Low-Pressure Side

-2. Start the Engine: Turn on your car and set the A/C to its maximum setting.
-This will allow the system to run and provide an accurate reading.
+2. Start the Engine: Turn your car on now.
+Make the A/C run at its highest setting.
+This gets the system going.
+It gives you a good reading.

 Checking the High-Pressure Side